-We implemented several relative value switches over the quarter.
-We reduced spread duration within our insurance holdings, switching out of longer dated L&G and Axa paper into shorter dated bonds from L&G, as curves flattened with the long end outperforming.
-We also repatriated some US dollar denominated telecom names, namely Vodafone and Deutsche Telekom, into sterling equivalents, due to recent outperformance of dollar denominated credit.
+We implemented several relative value switches in the banking, insurance and telecoms sectors as we saw several dislocations given recent market turmoil.
+We reduced spread duration within our insurance holdings, switching out of longer dated L&G, Axa and Royal London paper into shorter dated bonds from L&G, and Rothesay Life, as credit curves flattened with the long end outperforming.
+We also repatriated some US dollar denominated telecom names, namely Vodafone and Deutsche Telekom, into sterling equivalents due to recent outperformance of dollar denominated credit.

-We were active in terms of our duration positioning over the quarter.
-Keeping in mind our fair value yield target of 2.5% - 3.0% for UK 10 year government bonds, we started the year 1 year long duration versus the benchmark when yields were standing at 3.67%.
+We were also very active in terms of our duration positioning over the quarter.
+Keeping in mind our fair value yield target of 2.5% - 3.0% for UK 10 year government bonds, we started the year 1.25 years long duration versus the benchmark when yields were standing at 3.67%.

-In the aftermath of both the Federal Reserve and Bank of England stepping down to 25bps hikes, yields fell towards our target, and we reduced our duration positioning to 0.5 year long.

-Yields moved higher in February when stronger than expected GDP data, supportive consumer confidence and PMIs meant that UK was in a stronger economic position than expected and avoided a technical recession.
-As a result, we increased our long position to 0.75 years.
+In the aftermath of both the Federal Reserve and Bank of England stepping down to 25bps hikes, we saw yields coming down towards our target, and therefore we reduced our duration positioning to 0.75 years long.
+We saw this reversing in February when stronger than expected GDP data, supportive consumer confidence and PMIs meant that the UK was in a stronger economic position and had avoided a technical recession.
+As a result, we reinstated our positioning to 1.25 years long.